rocketeers/docs/Getting-Started/II-Installation.md

 $ chmod +x rocketeer.phar
 ```

+You would then use it by calling `rocketeer.phar some-command` while in the folder where the archive is.
 You can also install it globally by executing the following command which will then give you a global `rocketeer` command to use in any folder.

 ```bash
 $ mv rocketeer.phar /usr/local/bin/rocketeer
 ```

+Which would allow you to just call `rocketeer` anywhere.

 ## With Composer

 You can also install Rocketeer as a global Composer package like any other package.
-Don't forget to add `~/.composer/vendor/bin` to your `$PATH`!
+Don't forget to add `~/.composer/vendor/bin` to your `$PATH`.

 ```bash
 $ composer global require anahkiasen/rocketeer